Privacy Policy

 We may collect this information in various ways including:

-• Directly from the you (e.g., when you submit forms to us)
+• Directly from you (e.g., when you submit forms to us)

-For purposes of the EU and UK GDPR and DPL, Proprium Capital Partners, L.P. and Proprium Capital Management (UK), LLP are the controllers of the personal data.
+For purposes of the EU and UK GDPR and the DPA, Proprium Capital Partners, L.P. and Proprium Capital Management (UK), LLP are the controllers of the personal data.

-Your decision to provide personal data to Proprium is typically voluntary, except where personal data is, for example:
+Your decision to provide personal data to us is typically voluntary, except where personal data is, for example:

 • collected to meet a legal requirement;